sapegin/washingcode-book/manuscript/Naming_is_hard.md

 <!-- // TODO: Can we test this? -->

 I cannot imagine the logic behind this convention, and I’m sure it’s going to be confusing for many developers working with the code.
-It’ll be worse when the code grows to do something useful.
+It’ll be much worse when the code grows to do something useful.

 Let’s bring back the original names: